SaulRuizS/python_data_engineering/README.md

-Practice with some Python libraries commonly used for Data Engineering.
+Practice exercises with some Python libraries commonly used for Data Engineering.